php-twinfield/twinfield/README.md

 A large requirement is to maintain backwards compatibility so if you have any plans for large restructure or alteration please bring up in an issue first.

-Other than that, fork away!

-These are the following components that are missing:

 | Component                                                                                                       | get()              | listAll()          | send()             | Mapper             | Namespace                                                                                                               |
 | --------------------------------------------------------------------------------------------------------------- | :----------------: | :----------------: | :----------------: | :----------------: | ----------------------------------------------------------------------------------------------------------------------- |